Author: J. Leigh Bailey

-There where some scenes that just didn’t make sense (like Isaiah forgetting that he had just been abducted and locked up in a dark damp cellar and instead swooning over how ~pretty~ Henry is.)
+There were some scenes that just didn’t make sense (like Isaiah forgetting that he had just been abducted and locked up in a dark damp cellar and instead of swooning over how ~pretty~ Henry is.)
 Some of the paragraphs were choppy and it threw me out of the reading flow at times.
-Also Henry’s mysterious past was the “gay homeless boy starting prostitution to survive” which I’ve read in so many stories already, that it is neither a mystery nor particularly interesting.
-And while i’m sure that it’s the story of many homeless gay boys, it also doesn’t help that most of the time that plot is written by women, and not ownvoices.
+Also, Henry’s mysterious past was the “gay homeless boy starting prostitution to survive” which I’ve read in so many stories already, that it is neither a mystery nor particularly interesting.
+And while I’m sure that it’s the story of quite a few homeless gay boys, it also doesn’t help that most of the time that plot is written by women, and not ownvoices.

 I think the setting was interesting, but that the story could have been better.
 I also never really felt connected to the characters, so the book just fell flat for me.